 - Financial need

 Preference is given to liberal arts graduates.
-The scholarship covers the tuition for the 3 preadmission courses required for admission to the ALB program (up to $3,300).
+The scholarship covers the tuition for the three undergraduate admission courses required for admission to the ALB program.

 To apply for a PTK Scholarship, complete the following by June 1 for fall and October 1 for spring: